Working in Canada

 Working After Graduation

 Should you wish to stay or work in Canada after completing your studies, you will need to apply for a Post-Graduation Work Permit (PGWP) given that you meet the requirements.
-Visit the Citizenship and Immigration website for recentregulation updates that may affect you.
+Visit the IRCC website for recentregulation updates that may affect you.
 You must have a valid study permit and apply within 90 days of completing your degree requirements.

 Accompanying Family Members